Sanjiv Chaturvedi: Research projects

 In July 2021, first Cryptogamic garden of India, was inaugurated, in Dehradun District of Uttarakhand, at an altitude of 9000 ft.
 Developed by Research Wing, it displays more than 70 species of Cryptogams.
 In July 2021, first orchid conservation Centre of North India was got inaugurated in Mandal. spread over an area of 3 acres, It has 70 different orchid species.
 In August, research wing reported a new subspecies of Orchid-Celephenthra erecta, which was a new addition to list of Indian flora.
 In August 2021, highest altitude herbal garden of India, developed by research wing under Chaturvedi, at an altitude of 11000 ft was got inaugurated.
 Spread over an area of 3 acres, it has 40 different species, divided into four sections.
 It is located at Mana, near Indo-China border.
 In September, biggest open-air fernery of India, was inaugurated at Ranikhet, displaying around 120 different fern species.

-In September, the biggest Palm Garden of North India, displaying around 90 different palm species, was inaugurated in Haldwani.
+In the same month, the biggest Palm Garden of North India, displaying around 90 different palm species, was inaugurated in Haldwani.
 In October, biggest aromatic garden of India, displaying 140 different aromatic species, was inaugurated at Lalkuan.
 Developed on area of 3 acres, it has 8 different sections and a Tulsi Vatika.

 In November, first grass conservatory of India, was got inaugurated in Ranikhet.
 Spread over an area of 3 acres, it has around 90 different grass species.

 In December 2021, first biodiversity gallery of Uttarakhand was inaugurated at Haldwani.
 Its main feature was 101 icons of flora and fauna to display unexplored aspects of Uttarakhand Biodiversity apart from 8 other sections.

 In September 2021, a team of research wing of Uttarakhand Forest department discovered a rare carnivorous plant -Utricularia Furcellata, in Mandal valley, which was first reporting of this plant in western Himalaya.
 The discovery was published in June 2022 issue of prestigious Journal of Japanese Botany.

 In August 2022, research wing opened first of its kind Himalayan spice garden in Ranikhet.
 This garden spread over an area of 4 acres, exclusively showcases more than 30 species of Himalayan region.

-The Himalayan Gentian, a strikingly blue flowering critically endangered medicinal plant of Western Himalayas which was becoming almost extinct and many other threatened species were conserved by developing nursery techniques for their propagation and preparing sufficient number of their plants in Research centers of research wing.
+The Himalayan Gentian, a critically endangered medicinal plant of Western Himalayas facing extinction, as well as many other threatened species, were conserved by developing nursery techniques for their propagation and preparing sufficient number of their plants in Research centers of research wing.

 First gymnosperm garden of India, having around 25 different gymnosperm species was established in Uttarkashi district of Uttarakhand.

 An initiative was taken by research wing to plant flowering shrubs and trees native to Himalayan region, along roads in hills of Uttarakhand to provide proper habitat and nectar to various pollinators.

 Under the leadership of Chaturvedi, Research wing successfully conserved, a critically endangered plant species (part of IUCN list) in Nainital district of Uttarakhand.